Rizal-A/Sentiment-Analysis-Bukalapak-Apps/README.md

 **This repository is My Final Project in Data Science Dibimbing.Id Bootcamp**.

+In this project I created 2 python files, the first using N-grams for Deep Dive Negative Sentiment Analysis and for this final project while the second uses another approach using Topic Modeling **LDA (Latent Dirichlet Allocation)** to get Topic (Optional).

 ## Project Overview

 <p><b>Bukalapak</b> is one of the largest e-commerce companies in Indonesia.
 In 2022 <b>Bukalapak</b> led digital penetration among warungs in Indonesia with a percentage reaching 56%.
 Then in May 2023, <b>Bukalapak</b> served at least 130 million users and 16.8 million MSME partners, and processed an average of more than two million daily transactions.